 Charlie Sheen

 In March 2011, Sheen was terminated from his Two and a Half Men contract by CBS and Warner Bros. following public substance-abuse problems, marital difficulties and comments made towards the series' creator, Chuck Lorre.
-In 2015, Sheen publicly revealed that he was HIV positive, which led to an increase in HIV prevention and testing which was dubbed the "Charlie Sheen effect".
+In 2015, Sheen publicly revealed that he was HIV positive, which led to an increase in HIV prevention and testing that was dubbed the "Charlie Sheen effect".
 Post-Two and a Half Men, he starred in the films Machete Kills (2013) and 9/11 (2017), and had a recurring role on Lorre's Max series Bookie (2023–2024).

 Biography from the Wikipedia article Charlie Sheen.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.